Applying to the research program

 Students are required to participate in the research experience Monday through Friday for ten weeks.
 Schedules are eight hours per day (Monday through Friday) for a total of 40 hours per week.

 No. The program is a short-term experience and students will not be allowed to take time off for vacation.
 In an emergency, students who need to take at most one to two days off will be required to make up that time during the program.
 These arrangements are not guaranteed.
 Any requests will be handled on a case-by-case basis.

-Lodging, Meals and Transportation
+Lodging, meals and transportation

-Yes.
-There are periodic social activities planned for both weeknights and weekends during the course of the program.These activities are meant for interns to bond with their peers and enjoy relaxation time away from their research experience.
+While the social activities for 2023 have not been scheduled yet, in the past (during non-COVID years) there have been trips to a Bison's game, our local minor league baseball team, Darien Lake theme Park and program BBQ with a tour of Niagara Falls.These activities are meant for students to bond with their peers and enjoy relaxation time away from their research experience.
 Participants will receive a program schedule that lists these activities shortly before the program begins.